ahmedosama9777/getting-to-philosophy/README.md

 # getting-to-philosophy
 Automating the getting to philosophy phenomena.
-Saving your fingers.